eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-projects.md

 6. **Project types support multiple inheritance.** A child project type may extend the attribute set of a parent type.
 7. **Projects may have parent-child relationships with other projects** in a workspace.
 Child projects are called modules.
 8. **Modules may have different project types than their parents.** Modules may physically exist within the tree structure of the parent (as its subfolders) or outside (the parent is a soft link to the module project).

+# Manage Projects

+Projects can be managed by using the IDE, with the project explorer or in the Dashboard.
+In the IDE, new projects can be added or imported into a workspace.
+It is also possible to edit the project's configuration and its type.

+Projects can also be managed in the dashboard.
+To perform certain actions, it requires the workspace to be running.
+It is impossible for example to create a new project into a workspace if the workspace is not running.
+Similarly, to delete projects from a workspace, the workspace must be running as well.
+If the workspace is not running, you can still get details about the projects, but in read-only mode.